wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

     qa-docs -I /path-to-tests-to-parse/

-Using just the `-I` flag , the tool will load the schema file and run a complete parse of the paths in the configuration to dump the content into the output folder located in the `qa-docs` build directory.
+Using just the `-I` flag , the tool will load the schema file and run a complete parse of the paths in the configuration to dump the content into the output folder located in the `qa-docs` build directory. e.g: `qa-docs -I /wazuh-qa/tests/`

 #### Parse specific type(s)
     qa-docs -I /path-to-tests-to-parse/ --types <TYPE1> <TYPE2>